go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 For more information, refer to Gitea's [API docs]({{< relref "doc/developers/api-usage.en-us.md" >}}).

 You can see the latest API (for example) on <https://try.gitea.io/api/swagger>.

-You can also see an example of the `swagger.json` file at <https://try.gitea.io/swagger.v1.json>.

 ## Adjusting your server for public/private use